Eryadu/Java_feb_2025/src/april1_ArrayList/readme.md

 -- for insertion linkedList ArrayList

-if we have to add element at first/first occurence in list which one we should use arraylist or linkedlist - 1M elements elements
-We use linkedList, cause just change 1 or 2 reference rather shifting million elements to their right in Array 0 1 2....
+if we have to add element at first/first occurrence in list which one we should use arraylist or linked-list - 1M elements We use linkedList, cause just change 1 or 2 reference rather shifting million elements to their right in Array 0 1 2....
 1M